LoopKit/loopdocs/docs/loop-3/displays-v3.md

 This page has detailed information about Loop 3 Displays.

-If you are running Loop v2.2.x, follow this link: [Loop v2.2.x Displays](../operation/loop-settings/displays.md).

 ## Main Loop Screen

 The main Loop screen contains a Heads-Up Display ([HUD](#heads-up-display)) at the top (when in portrait mode) with various charts in the middle and a toolbar at the bottom.
 As part of the HUD, important messages will appear in the [Status Row](#hud-status-row) location.